A Computational Theory and Semi-Supervised Algorithm for Clustering: Introduction

-However, $k$-means is sensitive to the initialisation centroids, resulting in getting stuck in local optima so that multiple runs with random initialisation is sometimes recommended.
+However, $k$-means is sensitive to the initialisation centroids, resulting in it getting stuck in local optima so that multiple runs with random initialisation is sometimes recommended.
 However, this may not necessarily work well depending on the data and number of clusters specified.
 Thus, another approach includes taking samples of points and clustering them using hierarchical clustering where the centroids of those clusters are used as seeds.
 This approach may only work well if the sample size is small due to the computational complexity of hierarchical clustering and if $k$ is relatively small compared to the sample size.
 Note that the number of clusters still requires specification and its empirical success remains unclear.
-Other extensions include $k$-means$++$ and bisecting $k$-means.
+Other important and useful extensions include $k$-means$++$ and bisecting $k$-means.
 The former picks centroids incrementally where new centroids are taken to be a random one that is far from its closest centroid and based on a probability measure that is proportional to the square of its distance.
 The latter splits the data into two clusters, and repeatedly operates on one of the clusters until $k$ clusters have been produced.
 Interestingly this method also yields a hierarchical clustering by recording the sequence of clusterings produced as $k$-means bisects each cluster.

 The optimisation criteria and the computation of centroids using local means makes $k$-means sensitive to anomalies which can lead to suboptimal partitions of the data.
 However, detecting and removing anomalies first is a challenging problem in of itself.
-In the case of clustering followed by anomaly removal, the sequential combination requires further analysis and practical investigation due to the distorting affect anomalies can have on the initial clustering.
+In the case of clustering followed by anomaly removal, the sequential combination requires further analysis and practical investigation due to the distorting effect anomalies can have on the initial clustering.
 Another couple of methods similar to $k$-means, called $k$-medoids and $k$-medians have been proposed to overcome the problem of sensitivity to anomalies.
 The former takes an actual point to represent a cluster rather than the mean, while the latter uses medians as representatives.
-However, both are generally computationally slower than $k$-means, particularly when the data set and $k$ are very large.
+However, both are generally computationally more expensive than $k$-means without significant improvement in results.